AathifMahir/Fairy/src/README.md

   late final incrementCommand = RelayCommand(() => counter.value++);
 }

 // 2.
-Provide ViewModel with FairyScope
-void main() => runApp(
+Provide ViewModel with FairyScope (can be used anywhere in widget tree) void main() => runApp(
   FairyScope(
     viewModel: (_) => CounterViewModel(),